 During Bates College's 2015 Short-Term session, Mr. Williams was appointed Practitioner in Residence.
 In this position he designed and taught a five week interactive course on entrepreneurship.
-The class focused on instructing undergraduate students how to use research, critical thinking, creativity, team building and presentation skills to solve an identified market problem and produce a solution that leads to starting a small business.
+The class focused on instructing undergraduate students how to use market research, small business development techniques, critical thinking, creativity, team building and presentation skills to solve an identified market problem and produce a solution that leads to starting a small business.

 A Washington Metropolitan Area District Office, U.S. Small Business Administration, 2001 Volunteer Award Recipient: Mr. Williams provided business development assistance to DC area small business owners and aspiring entrepreneurs at the SBA Business Information Center (BIC).

-Mr. Williams participated as an active volunteer mentor with the Maine Center for Entrepreneurial Development (MCED).
+Mr. Williams participated as an active volunteer mentor with the Maine Center for Entrepreneurial Development (MCED), Portland, ME

 Mr. Williams is a graduate of Bates College, Lewiston, ME, where he majored in Political Science.